Personal Development, Business, Finance, and Investing for Everyone

 Set Aside Blocks Of Time To Do Things

-Just like you schedule time to go to attend business meetings, exercise, etc., the same principle applies to other things you might procrastinate.
+Just like you schedule time to go to business meetings, exercise, etc., the same principle applies to other things you might procrastinate.
 Pick an hour a day to get things done.

 If It Comes To Mind, Then Do It